thejoshchow/carcar/README.md

 A database application for car dealerships to track inventory, servicing, and sales.

+This application consists of three microservices: inventory, service, and sales.

 ## Howto

 docker is required to run this application